-In a typical cleaned RTOF spectra (Fig. 1 of Paper I), numerous peaks can be observed.
-In addition to the three largest peaks H_2O , CO_2 , and CO, RTOF was able to detect minor species such as the peak at mass/charge $32 \, \mathrm{u} \, \mathrm{e}^{-1}$, shown in Fig. 7.
-Nevertheless, O_2 in RTOF spectra needs to be studied with caution.
+In a typical cleaned RTOF spectra (Figure 1 of Paper I), numerous peaks can be observed.
+In addition to the three largest peaks $H_2O$ , $CO_2$ , and CO, RTOF was able to detect minor species such as the peak at mass/charge 32 u/e, shown in Figure 7.
+Nevertheless, $O_2$ in RTOF spectra needs to be studied with caution.
 Considering its mass resolution, RTOF is not able to distinguish different species with close m/q ratios.
-In addition, three of the molecules detected on comet are tentatively detected in the peak at mass 32: molecular oxygen (31.999 amu e^{-1}), sulfur (32.065 amu e^{-1}), and methanol (32.042 amu e^{-1}).
+In addition, three of the molecules detected on comet are tentatively detected in the peak at mass 32: molecular oxygen (31.999 amu/e), sulfur (32.065 amu/e), and methanol (32.042 amu/e).

 Two methods were used to overcome this problem.
 The first is the identification of the parent molecules.
-The high time-resolution of RTOF, with an entire spectrum acquired every 200 s, enables us to simultaneously measure parent and daughter molecules, which is not possible with DFMS.
-For example, H2S being the major contributor to sulfur, the analysis of the peak at mass/charge 34 u e-1 can provide us information on the contribution to the atomic sulfuric at mass/charge 32 u e-1.
+The high timeresolution of RTOF, with an entire spectrum acquired every 200 seconds, enables us to simultaneously measure parent and daughter molecules, which is not possible with DFMS.
+For example, H2S being the major contributor to sulfur, the analysis of the peak at mass/charge 34 u/e can provide us information on the contribution to the atomic sulfuric at mass/charge 32 u/e.
 This information, along with DFMS data, enables us to study molecular oxygen as seen by RTOF when the sulfur and methanol compounds are negligible.
-This constraint does not allow us to provide a temporal and spatial study throughout the full mission, as provided for H_2O , CO_2 , and CO.
-Here, we present results of the O_2 density for period A.
+This constraint does not allow us to provide a temporal and spatial study throughout the full mission, as provided for H2O, CO2, and CO.
+Here, we present results of the O2 density for period A.